trustsecure/syn-guac/README.md

 sudo ./scripts/prepare.sh
 ~~~

-Modify the `.env` file to make implementation specific adjustments, the DNS FQDN and email address for certificate issuing,
+Modify the `.env` file to make implementation specific adjustments such as the DNS FQDN and email address for
-domain name and suffix etc.  when done run it:
+certificate issuance, domain name and suffix etc.

 To **Bring up the stack**:
 ~~~sh